 1) Making sure that our community is staying on budget, checking all of the expenditures and reviewing all written checks to understand where our money's going.
 Once in a while, we'll get a question about our finances, and we're quickly able to connect with our management company for more information.

-2) Another primary responsibility is staying on top of the delinquent accounts and collecting dues on time.
+2) Staying on top of the delinquent accounts and collecting dues on time.”

 Why did you become a board member?

 “I've been on the board for several years.
 The key concern is that, as a homeowner in Homestead, I knew what the community's vision was from the developer.
 There were a few issues that started to cause some concern, like landscaping not being maintained.
 I just felt like the board had lost sight of the importance of our HOA and its property values, so I wanted to get involved and help make sure we were keeping the vision for our community alive.”

 Sendero Ranch HOA

 "I've been a board member for a long time and am currently the president of the association, which is located just outside of city limits."